Shippable/docs/sources/provision/kubernetes-with-gkecli.md

 ```

 ###4.
 Define `provgke_trigger`.
-* **Description:** `provgke_trigger` is a [trigger](/platform/tutorial/workflow/shippable-triggers-yml/) that can be used to trigger the workflow by committing a change to update the version of the trigger.
+* **Description:** `provgke_trigger` is a [trigger](/platform/workflow/resource/trigger/) that can be used to trigger the workflow by committing a change to update the version of the trigger.
 In our example, we have used a simple `counter` attribute as the version, but you can use any attribute of your choice that represents a version such as a SHA, semantic version etc.
 * **Required:** No.

 **Steps**

-Add the following yml block to your [shippable.triggers.yml](/platform/tutorial/workflow/shippable-triggers-yml/) file.
+Add the following trigger resource to the `resources` block in your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file.
 ```
-triggers:
+resources:
 # triggers for the provision-gke-kubernetes-cluster app

   - name: provgke_trigger